Black-ceaser/alx-low_level_programming/0x15-file_io/README.md

-where NAME_OF_THE_FILE is the second argument passed to your program if you can not close a file descriptor , exit with code 100 and print Error: Can't close fd FD_VALUE, followed by a new line, on the POSIX standard error where FD_VALUE is the value of the file descriptor Permissions of the created file: rw-rw-r--.
-If the file already exists, do not change the permissions You must read 1,024 bytes at a time from the file_from to make less system calls.
-Use a buffer You are allowed to use dprintf
+where NAME_OF_THE_FILE is the second argument passed to your program if you can not close a file descriptor , exit with code 100 and print Error: Can't close fd FD_VALUE, followed by a new line, on the POSIX standard error where FD_VALUE is the value of the file descriptor